Emmerdale Christmas 2019 spoilers - Graham's revenge on Kim and Jacob's baby bombshell

 It’s been a tumultuous year for Victoria Barton: she was the victim of a sexual assault that resulted in her falling pregnant, then watched her protective big brother Robert Sugden get sent down for life after he murdered her rapist.
 Not only that, but said attacker Lee’s mother Wendy branded her a liar and has now moved to the village, and Vic’s new mystery man turned out to be Lee’s brother.

-Now her looming December birth, which Hudson told RadioTimes.com will be around the New Year period, is set to be suitably dramatic.
-Will 2020 be a fresh start for Victoria and her bubba?
-“We have that many characters with Christmas Day birthdays we lose track so we thought we’d go wild and have her give birth a few days later.
+Now her looming New Year’s Day birth is set to be suitably dramatic, as the waters break the second the fireworks are set off to see in 2020!
+Hudson told RadioTimes.com a few more details: “We have that many characters with Christmas Day birthdays we lose track so we thought we’d go wild and have her give birth a few days later.

 “Victoria’s fear is that the baby will remind her of the rape, but – spoiler alert – she loves her child and doesn’t see Lee’s face when she looks at it!
 Isabel Hodgins plays the birth scene brilliantly.
 Once Vic is home she’s got Lee’s mum Wendy living in the village.
 Can she reach a point where she accepts what her son did in order to have a relationship with her grandkid?
 And is Lee’s brother Luke set to be a love interest for Victoria?”